Everything you need to know about Polish names

 To jest Maciej a to jest Anna.(Nominative- Mianownik)

-Nie ma MaciejA i nie ma AnnY.
+Nie ma Maciej A i nie ma AnnY.
 (Genitive- Dopełniacz)

 - by adding -ka and/or -usia to feminine names: Maja- Majka- Majusia, Dorota – Dorotka,

-- by adding -uś, -iś, -yś to male names: Krzysztof- Krzyś, Jacek- Jacuś and -ek Jan-Janek, Zbigniew- Zbyszek or rarely -o: Ryszard- Rysio
+- by adding -uś, -iś, -yś to male names: Krzysztof– Krzyś, Jacek– Jacuś and -ek Jan-Janek, Zbigniew– Zbyszek or rarely -o: Ryszard – Rysio

 What is interesting diminutive forms of names are not used only to address children or reflect very close relationships as it may seem.
-Poles very often use only diminutive versions of their names in everyday life, sometimes even to complete strangers.
-It is very possible that the newly met girl will introduce herself as Kasia instead of Katarzyna to you, or the boy will always sign emails as Tomek instead of Tomasz.
+Poles very often use only diminutive versions of their names in everyday life, sometimes even to strangers.
+It is very likely that the newly met girl will introduce herself as Kasia instead of Katarzyna to you, or the boy will always sign emails as Tomek instead of Tomasz.
 That is a cultural thing and must be “felt by intuition” or just practice as some names will never work in a diminutive for stranger adults while others are barely never used in their basic form.
 If you will address newly met Anna as Ania that will most probably be completely fine but if you try the same with Karolinka instead of Karolina it will be quite strange.
 That comes from the fact that diminutives from some popular names are used so often that they barely lose their diminutive character and are perceived as standard names without their emotional baggage.

 My favorite and as well very Polish connection is diminutive name form combined Mr or Mrs (Pan, Pani).
 By doing so we will receive so interesting, and rather very odd for foreigners, constructions as Pani Zosia (from Zofia) or Pan Remek (from Remigiusz).
 Most likely such combinations will be used in a situation when you are maintaining with someone rather formal relation (don’t want to resign from using formal Pan/Pani expressions) but at the same time, you want to show your sympathy or kindness towards the person.
 As an illustration: I’m always calling the administrator of the building in which I live Pani Hania (from Hanna).
 I do so because she is much older than me, therefore I want to keep formal and in this case, showing some respect form Pani, but at the same time I see her everyday for a couple of years already, she is not a stranger to me anymore and by using Hania I feel like I’m showing my warm feelings towards her.

 The popularity of names changes every couple of years.
 A few years ago there was a period when names of foreign origins were very popular, for example, Nikola or Oliwia.
 Nowadays there is a trend to come back to older names like Antoni or Franciszek.
-In 2020 most popular names given to girls were: Julia and Zuzanna, to boys Antoni and Jan.

 When I was looking at my family tree, the name Antoni and Rozalia were present almost in every generation for dozens of years.
 In the past it was quite popular to name the first son after the father as well, now it is quite rare due to practical reasons.